bencodezen/vue-enterprise-boilerplate/docs/tech.md

 ### SCSS

 SCSS is a superset of CSS, meaning any valid CSS is _also_ valid SCSS.
-This allows you to easily copy properties from other sources, very much in the CodePilot.ai spirit. 😄 It also means you can stick to writing the CSS you're still comfortable with while you're learning to use more advanced SCSS features.
+This allows you to easily copy properties from other sources, without having to reformat it.
+It also means you can stick to writing the CSS you're still comfortable with while you're learning to use more advanced SCSS features.

 I specifically recommend reading about: